PX4/PX4-user_guide/en/ros/ros2_offboard_control.md

     });
 ```

-The above is required in order to obtain a synchronized timestamp to be set and sent with the `offboard_control_mode` and `trajectory_setpoint` messages.
+The above is required in order to obtain a synchronized timestamp to be set and sent with the [OffboardControlMode](../msg_docs/OffboardControlMode.md) and [TrajectorySetpoint](../en/msg_docs/TrajectorySetpoint.md) messages.

 ```cpp
 auto timer_callback = [this]() -> void {